Abhyastamita/space_frog/README.md

 ## Installation

+Download [space_frog_game.zip]<dist/space_frog_game.zip>, unzip it, and run the .exe file.
+This will probably only run in Windows.

-Space Frog requires Python 3 and Pygame 2.3.0 or higher.
+Alternatively, install Python 3 and Pygame 2.3.0 or higher.

 * Clone the repository.
 * Use requirements.txt to install the requirements or just install Pygame using your preferred method.